 In addition, in regard to Bill One as well, because the service is available to all companies in Japan, regardless of industry or size, there is a great deal of room for coverage expansion, and we will actively implement a variety of measures to further expand its use.
 Specifically, in order to achieve maximization of sales, we shall work on efforts to strengthen sales activities as well as advertising and marketing activities, etc., with a focus on television commercials, and to expand the invoice issuance function in anticipation of the introduction of an invoicing system, among other functions.

 ii.
 Eight Business monetization

-In the various business flows of companies, a variety of issues related to efficiency are piling up, and thus the Group is focusing on the creation of new services that will promote corporate DX by leveraging the strengths and knowledge cultivated through its existing services.
-Specifically, we have started to provide services in the areas of contracts, business events and seminars and, in addition to establishing these business processes and expanding their stable provision, we will promote efforts geared toward the creation of new services.
+A variety of efficiency issues are accumulating in the various business workflows of companies, and the Group is focusing on creating new services that promote corporate DX by leveraging the strengths and knowledge it has cultivated through its existing services.
+Specifically, the Group has begun providing services in the business areas of contracts as well as business cards, etc., production, and will continue to establish these business processes and ensure their stable provision, as well as promote efforts to create new services.

 The main issues that the Group should address are as follows.

 Handling large amounts of important information assets, such as personal information, the Group considers it important to continuously enhance its information management systems.
 Even now, after having formulated a personal information protection policy and an information security policy, we pay close attention to measures related to personal information protection, such as the strict management of information assets, and will continue to strengthen and improve our internal systems and management methods.

 For the Group to achieve sustainable growth, it is crucial that we hire many talented professionals with diverse career backgrounds, and then improve our sales, development and managerial structures.

 In addition to promoting the creation of environments and the building of systems in which talented human resources who empathize with the Group’s corporate philosophy and business content can work with high levels of motivation, we will work to ensure the diversity of our human resources.